canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 ## Use a fake or test double

 To make our tests more reliable, we can create an abstraction for the current time and make our validator depend on it.
-Later, we can pass a fake or double with a hardcoded date in our tests.
+Later, we can pass a [fake or test double]({% post_url 2021-05-24-WhatAreFakesInTesting %}) with a hardcoded date in our tests.

 Let's create a `ISystemClock` interface and a default implementation.
 The `ISystemClock ` will have a `Now` property for the current date and time.